bobbyiliev/introduction-to-git-and-github-ebook/ebook/en/content/025-github-cli.md

 #25  Add option to automatically create database                                                  (enhancement)  about 3 months ago
 #22  Remove PHP mcrypt as it is no longer needed                                                                 about 3 months ago
 #11  Add redis support                                                                                           about 8 months ago
-#10  Wondering about the security of storing root mysql password in /etc/.larasail/tmp/mysqlpass                 about 3 months ago
+#10  Wondering about the security of storing root MySQL password in /etc/.larasail/tmp/mysqlpass                 about 3 months ago
 ```

 You can even create a new issue with the following command: